dlt-science/science-notes/blogs/SBT/SBT.md

 - Both SBTs and NFTs can serve as a means to authenticate and identify products or records.
 - SBTs stand out in their ability to serve as a form of permission, authorisation, and access to legal documents, binding the token to a specific identity.
 - Conversely, NFTs can be utilised as tickets granting access to exclusive events, without requiring identity verification, as they can be freely transferred between parties.

-(Titus, Decentralized Society's next stage: The soulbound token)

-In traditional societal structures, identity, image, and reputation are crucial components that reflect an individual's social contribution and unique attributes, forming the basis of their societal status and value in peer-to-peer interactions.
-This practice of using reputation and identity to evaluate an individual or a group has deep historical roots and has evolved over time.

-Soulbound Tokens (SBTs), are not the first to assign value based on reputation through identity ratios.
-Reputation has long been used as a proof of authenticity and a verifiable score to represent individual authenticity and identity, even before the advent of blockchain.
-For example, in traditional finance, credit scores serve as a metric to assess an individual's financial status, economic viability, and credit history.
-These scores provide a rating system that gauges a person's financial stability and serves as a mechanism for uncollateralized lending.
 ```
-({cite}`titus2022decentralized`)

 ## Functionality

 A distinct and pivotal characteristic of Soulbound tokens (SBTs) is their inherent non-transferability.
 Unlike existing NFTs and token standards like the fungible ERC-20 or non-fungible ERC-721, which are built to hold market value and can be sold or transferred between wallets, SBTs are uniquely tied to Souls and therefore are not designed for selling or transferring {cite}`takyar2023what`.

 SBTs are issued and held within unique accounts known as Souls, which serve as a vessel for these tokens and play a crucial role in establishing provenance and reputation.
 Souls can denote various entities, ranging from individuals to organisations, companies, and more.
 It's noteworthy that in a decentralised society (DeSoc), Souls are not required to have a direct human equivalence, meaning a single person can be associated with multiple Souls.
-Unlike regular NFTs, soulbound tokens (SBTs) are a concept of non-transferable assets.
+Unlike regular NFTs, soulbound tokens (SBTs) are a concept of non-transferable assets {cite}`titus2022decentralized`.
 Once issued, they belong to a specific identity {cite}`hildebrandt2022future`.

 This flexibility can manifest in a multitude of ways.
 For instance, an individual might have a variety of Souls representing different aspects of their identity - their credentials, medical records, and so on {cite}`takyar2023what`.